dmlux/flexible-panel/README.md

 A class that is able to create a Flexible-Panel view.
 It keeps track of all created views and will clean up on destruction.
 To get correctly working Flexible-Panel views only create those views via this manager.

 #### `::createFlexiblePanel(config)`
 Creates a new Flexible-Panel view instance that will be embedded into workspace automatically.
 The config object contains settings for the Flexible-Panel view that will be created.
+The method returns a promise that has to be resolved before it can be used to store data.
 The following settings can be changed via the config object:

 * `addClearButton` `<boolean>` Adds a button that can clear the table entries.
 The default value is set to `yes`/`true`.
 * `addSaveButton` `<boolean>` Adds a button that will save the table contents.
 The default value is set to `yes`/`true`.